jnewbery/btc-dev/README.md

 - Make sure that the [vagrant-aws plugin](https://github.com/mitchellh/vagrant-aws) is installed.
 - Super secret AWS config is stored in `Vagrantfile-private-aws`.
 Update that file with your AWS config.
-- Run `vagrant up --provisioner=aws` to start the machine.
+- Use the aws provisioning script to provision the machine: `aws/provision`

 ##### A note on Vagrant-private-aws